AmitRanganathan/GSVlabs-assignment/README.md

  In the terminal window for client, perform:

   # npm install
+  If you get audit issues, run:
+  # npm audit fix
   # npm run dev

-  In the terminal window for client, perform:
+  In the terminal window for server, perform:

   # npm install

-  If you get audit issues, run npm audit fix
+  If you get audit issues,
+  # run npm audit fix
   # npm start

   If you get an error saying to manually download sqlite 3, perform: